 |Annual Spend amount needed||25 X your spend or 4% withdrawal||33.5 X your spend or 3.5% withdrawal||33 X your spend or 3% withdrawal|

 |£ 30,000||£ 750,000||£ 855,000||£ 999,900|

 |£ 60,000||£ 1,500,000||£ 1,710,000||£ 1,999,800|

 The case for the 4% rule of thumb

 - Some still feel the 4% rule of thumb is good enough to get you close to your FIRE number.
 Great podcast available here (Bigger pockets) which argues that the 4% rule is based not on a best-case scenario but a worst-case one.

 - If things get tricky either personally or in the stock market, you can adjust your withdrawal down to 3% or 3.5% to cope with choppy water.

 Given the above, you could make some changes in your calculations to consider a leaner or fatter version of FIRE.

 Lean Fire is as it sounds a lower level of spending to get you to financial independence asap.
 It would mean retiring on the lowest income you can, having led a very frugal life up to now.

-This could mean living off £20k-£40k a year depending on how frugal you wanted to go or what frugal meant to you.
-In this case, it would mean saving something between £500,000 – £1million.
-Based on 25 times, your income and withdrawing according to the 4% rule of thumb.
+This could mean living off £20k-£40k a year, depending on how frugal you wanted to go or what frugal meant to you.
+In this case, it would mean saving £500,000 – £1million.
+Based on 25 times your income and withdrawing according to the 4% rule of thumb.